Hello and welcome to my article about Anthony Robbin’s success secrets and quotes straight from his words.

 “Things, getting things is not going to make you happy.
 That’s good news in a tough economy.
 It’s a good reminder.
 It doesn’t matter what you get.
 It doesn’t matter whether it be money or opportunity.
 All those things might excite you for the moment.
-Even a relationship, as magnificent as it may be, might exciting for a while, but if you don’t keep growing, that relationship isn’t going to stay exciting.”
+Even a relationship, as magnificent as it may be, might be exciting for a while, but if you don’t keep growing, that relationship isn’t going to stay exciting.”

 “Progress equals happiness, and if we can make progress on a regular basis, we feel alive.
 That’s why, at the beginning of the year, we get this thing like, “Okay.
 I could have this fresh start.
 I could really do what my soul desires.
 I could expand.
 I could grow.
 I could improve.
 I could change.
-Or maybe, better than change, I could progress.”
+Or maybe, better than chance, I could progress.”

 Change is automatic, but progress is not.

 “See, think about that.
 Progress has an aliveness to it; doesn’t it?
 You don’t have to work at changing.
 People say all the time, now, ‘Well, I’m working on changing.’
 Don’t worry about it.
 You don’t have to work on changing.
 Change is automatic.
 Your body is going to change, whether you want it or not, as the years go by.
 No matter how hard you work, there are going to be some changes going on there.”